-France, others line up to probe plane crash in Iran blamed on missile
+Iran wants to handle black box data after plane crash blamed on missile

 The Transportation Safety Board of Canada said it was making arrangements to tour the site after an Iranian invitation.

-The U.S. National Transportation Safety Board (NTSB) said it had designated an accredited representative to join the probe and was determining the level of participation.
+The U.S. National Transportation Safety Board (NTSB) said it had designated a representative to join the probe.

 Boeing said it would support the NTSB.
 The company is still reeling from two deadly crashes of 737 MAX planes, including the one in Ethiopia, that led to the plane’s grounding in March 2019.